Sustainability

 Efforts at Overseas Subsidiaries

 - Noven is continuing its activities under the principles of sustainable improvement, target achievement, and uncompromised growth, while organizing green-activity teams for the purpose of efficient energy use and waste management for resource conservation.
-In FY2023, Noven replaced 10 air conditioning units at the East Plant and West Plant with high-efficiency ones.
+In FY2023, we replaced 10 aging heating, ventilation, and air conditioning units at the East and West plants with new, high-efficiency ones in an effort to reduce energy consumption.
+Furthermore, as part of our measures to reduce power consumption in FY2024, we shut off nighttime lighting except for the absolute minimum necessary, as long as it did not compromise the safety of security staff.
+Additionally, since Miami¾where our office is located¾has a high degree of humidity, turning off the air conditioning could potentially damage equipment and other facilities.
+Therefore, it runs continuously, but adjusts the set temperature at night since that drops below daytime levels.

 - Hisamitsu Vietnam is continuing to reduce electricity consumption by regularly applying thermal barrier coatings to factory roofs to reduce air conditioning loads through the suppression of roof temperatures.
-It is also reducing plastic waste by collaborating with manufacturers to reuse plastic containers for sewage treatment chemicals that were previously discarded, in an effort to reduce its environmental impact.
+We are also working to reduce plastic waste by collaborating with manufacturers to reuse and refill empty containers for neutralizing agents used in the sewage treatment process.

 PAGETOP